 - Increased humidity levels, meaning softer skin, less dandruff on any furry family members, and clean, healthy airways for you as well as your pets

-- Helping improve attentiveness and focus, which lets you devote more time to coming up with fun activities for your dog or cat
+- Helping to improve attentiveness and focus, letting you devote more time to coming up with fun activities for your dog or cat

-- Able to reflect background noise, creating a more tranquil environment for your animal companions
+- Being able to reflect background noise, creating a more tranquil environment for your animal companions

-As such, it’s especially important to know which houseplants are safe for cats and dogs, so you can enjoy all they have to offer without worrying about your curious pets getting sick.
+It’s important to know which houseplants are safe for cats and dogs so that you can enjoy all they have to offer without worrying about your curious pets getting sick.

 The importance of researching pet-friendly houseplants cannot be overstated.
-Pets cannot distinguish between toxic and non-toxic flora, so it’s up to you – their owner – to make informed choices about what greenery you’re going to have in your home to avoid houseplants poisonous to pets.
+Pets cannot distinguish between toxic and non-toxic flora, so it’s up to you to make informed choices about what greenery you’re going to have in your home to avoid houseplants poisonous to pets.

 Types of plants that are safe for cats and dogs include: